On the Walsh spectra of quadratic APN functions: Introduction and Notations

 In Section~\ref{s:combine}, we combine our results from the previous sections, excluding more possible amplitude distributions for quadratic APN functions.
 We show, for instance, that every quadratic APN function on $\F_2^n$ has a component function with amplitude less than $2^{3n/4}$ (Corollary~\ref{cor:small}).
 For the case $n=8$, we show that there are at most 18 different amplitude distributions (and thus extended Walsh spectra) for quadratic APN functions (Theorem~\ref{thm:dim8final}).

 In Section~\ref{s:equivalence}, we discuss how the blocking sets and vector space partitions associated with quadratic APN functions behave under equivalence.
-In particular, we prove that if a quadratic APN function is CCZ-equivalent to a permutation, an even stronger upper bound on the number of bent component holds (Corollary~\ref{cor:CCZ}).
+In particular, we prove that if a quadratic APN function is CCZ-equivalent to a permutation, it cannot have few non-bent components (Corollary~\ref{cor:CCZ}).
 We conclude the paper with a list of open problems.